WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Trap.
 4. If vload_u0? is not defined, then:
   a.
 Let c be $inverse_of_vbytes(V128, $mem(0).DATA[(i + mo.OFFSET) : ($size(V128) / 8)]).
   b.
-Push (VCONST V128 c) to the stack.
+Push (V128.CONST c) to the stack.
 5. Else:
   a.
 Let ?(y_0) be vload_u0?.
   b.
 If y_0 is of the case SHAPE, then: